somewebmedia/hc-offcanvas-nav/README.md

 });
 ```

-For HC Off-canvas Nav to work as a jQuery plugin, jQuery has to be a property of global `window` object, so be careful when using it in compbination with Babel/Webpack/Browserify and jQuery.
+For HC Off-canvas Nav to work as a jQuery plugin, jQuery has to be a property of global `window` object, so be careful when using it in combination with Babel/Webpack/Browserify and jQuery.

 #### Example HTML menu structure